- Sometimes, a genuine apology is the only thing that can repair an otherwise broken relationship.

 As someone who has always struggled with making heartfelt apologies to loved ones, I turned to experts for advice on how to be better at saying "I'm sorry."

-1. Acknowledge that what you did wrong.
+1. Acknowledge what you did wrong.

 The first step to making an apology, according to Dr. Elizabeth M. Minei, is to explain the error.
 The person who made the mistake should acknowledge and demonstrate their understanding of why they hurt the other person.
 "The reason for this step is that an offer of 'Sorry!' without communicating that you've understood why the words or actions were hurtful results in less of an impact to the hearer," she says.